-We may also share your medical information:
+We may also share your medical information with:

-- With a government agency that oversees the health care system and makes sure the rules of government health programs and other rules that apply to us, are being followed; - As a part of a court or administrative proceeding in response to a legal order or other lawful process; - With the police or other law enforcement officials.
-For example, reporting about some physical injury, crimes, victims or unknown patients; and - For special government programs.
-For example programs related to veterans or the military.
+- A government agency that oversees the health care system and makes sure the rules of government health programs and other rules that apply to us, are being followed - A court or administrative proceeding about a legal order or other lawful process - The police or other law enforcement officials.
+For example, reporting about some physical injury, crimes, victims or unknown patients - A special government program.
+For example, programs related to veterans or the military

-Organ and Tissue Donation.
-We may share your medical information with an organization that manages organ, tissue, and eye donation and transplantation.
+Organ and Tissue Donation: We may share your medical information with an organization that manages organ, tissue, and eye donation and transplantation.

-Deceased Patients.
-We may share medical information about patients who have died to the coroner, medical examiner or funeral director.
+Deceased Patients: We may share medical information about patients who have died to the coroner, medical examiner or funeral director.

-Other Uses of Your Medical Information.
-We will not use or share your medical information for any reason other than those talked about in this Notice without written permission signed by you or your personal representative.
-An authorization (or written permission) is a document that you sign that allows us to use or share some information for a particular purpose.
-For example, if you want your medical information sent to a family member, we will ask you to sign an authorization.
+Other: We will not use or share your medical information other than those talked about in this notice without written permission signed by you or your personal representative.
+A written authorization (or permission) is a document you sign allowing us to use or share some information for a particular purpose.